ids-s1-21/project-XEMteam/proposal/proposal.md

-variable) to follow a similar relationship as it is very likely that the ticket price and the class will have a linear relationship.See the summary statistics below: filtering by the passengers who didn’t survive , we can see that the proportion of passengers who didn’t survive is as high as 0.68 in 3rd class passengers and much lower for first and second class (approximately 0.15 and 0.18 respectively).
+variable) to follow a similar relationship as it is very likely that the ticket price and the class will have a linear relationship.See the summary statistics below: filtering by the passengers who didn’t survive , we can see that the proportion is as high as 0.68 in 3rd class passengers and much lower for first and second class (approximately 0.15 and 0.18 respectively).
 Based on this , we can also predict that the ticket price will have a positive linear relationship with the frequency of survivals.
-A possible graph to display this relationship is the bar plot having the class to be the predictor variable and the fare displayed in terms of colors showing survivals or not as the outcome variable .This support our hypothesis as the people who bought an expensive ticket in first class had a higher survival rate than those you bought a cheap ticket in 2nd and 3rd class.
-A statistical method to use in order to support our hypothesis is to display the regression line on a scatter plot where fare is the predictor variable and survival rate is the outcome variable and find the regression constant in order to figure out if there is a strong correlation between these variables.
+A possible graph to display this relationship is the bar plot having the class to be the predictor variable and the fare displayed in terms of colors showing survivals or not as the outcome variable .This supports our hypothesis as the people who bought an expensive ticket in first class had a higher survival rate than those who bought a cheap ticket in 2nd and 3rd class.
+A statistical method to use in order to support our hypothesis is to display the regression line on a scatter plot where fare is the predictor variable and survival rate is the outcome variable to find out the regression constant so as to figure out if there is a strong correlation between these two variables.

 ``` r
  titanic %>%